 Open Postman and import the downloaded json environment file,

-Since the exported name of the environment from Developer Console is randomly generated, let’s quickly give it a more descriptive name so you don’t confuse environments later on when you start working on your real Platform implementation
+Since the exported name of the environment from Developer Console is randomly generated, give it a more descriptive name so you don’t confuse environments later on when you start working on your real Platform implementation:

-With the environment variables screen still open, click the Edit on the top-right
+With the environment variables screen still open, select Edit on the top-right

 Update the Environment Name to